huggingface/blog/noob_intro_transformers.md

 6. Create a new notebook

-- Within the “Launcher” tab, select the top “Python 3” square under the “Notebook” heading, this will create a new notebook environment that already has Python already installed
+- Within the “Launcher” tab, select the top “Python 3” square under the “Notebook” heading, this will create a new notebook environment that has Python already installed

 <p align="center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/llama2-non-engineers/guide6.png"><br>